qwewqa/sonolus.py/docs/reference/types.md

 b = 1

 # Ok
-assert a is None
+a is None
-assert b is not None
+b is not None

 # Not ok:
-assert b is b
+b is b
 ```

 ### Other types